 Islam on the Edges is no less steeped in coffee culture.
 In fact, one could argue - in line with the overall argument about the originality, the uniqueness, and the disruption present at the edges - that coffee drinking at the edges of the Muslim civilization has certain unparalleled dimensions.
-As a friend of mine said a few years ago, while discussing finer points of coffee drinking during one of my many visits to Istanbul, "Turkish coffee is good.
-But if you really want to drink best Turkish coffee, go to Bosnia."
+A friend of mine said a few years ago while discussing finer points of coffee drinking during one of my many visits to Istanbul, "Turkish coffee is good.
+But if you really want to drink the best Turkish coffee, go to Bosnia."
 Amen and Amin!

 The only thing worse than not drinking coffee is drinking bad coffee.
 A famous adage states, De gustibus non est disputandum (In matters of taste, there can be no disputes).
 Never has a more popular saying stated a bigger falsehood.
 Of course, tastes are, and must be, disputed!!!
-I'd never agree that Nescafe tastes good, for example, not even under the application of enhanced interrogation technique.
-Some of my best friends drink Nescafe and I respect that, but it's not a very good coffee.
-Someone once reminded me that you can never be super snobbish about coffee.
+I'd never agree that Nescafe tastes good, for example, not even under the application of enhanced interrogation techniques.
+Some of my best friends drink Nescafe, and I respect that, but it's not a very good coffee.
+Someone once reminded me that you could never be super snobbish about coffee.
 Truth!
 Some things just are.
-Of all the horrible things I did in life, drinking Nescafe ranks near the top of deeds I'm embarrassed about.
-In a coffee drinking universe, sipping Nescafe is a form of shirk (the sin of idolatry in Islam, i.e., replacing God with something else).
+Of all the horrible things I did in life, drinking Nescafe ranks near the top of the deeds with which I'm embarrassed.
+In a coffee-drinking universe, sipping Nescafe is a form of shirk (the sin of idolatry in Islam, i.e., replacing God with something else).
 I repent!

-Our neighbor during my early childhood, Dedo (Grandpa) Hilmaga used to roast the coffee for other people who’d buy raw beans so that they could get freshly roasted coffee on a regular basis.
+Our neighbor during my early childhood, Dedo (Grandpa) Hilmaga used to roast the coffee for other people who’d buy raw beans so they could get freshly roasted coffee regularly.
 Dedo Hilmaga would often invite me to join him.
 He would carefully set the woods on fire and start roasting.
 He had a few roasting drums (šiš, or shish), from small to large, depending on the amount of coffee that needed to be prepared.
-The intoxicating smell of coffee would soon start spreading all over, while Dedo Hilmaga would smoke his cigarettes (always hand rolled!!!) and tell me stories.
+The intoxicating smell of coffee would soon spread.
+At the same time, Dedo Hilmaga would smoke his cigarettes (always hand rolled!!!) and tell me stories.
 I loved him so much that I’d sing to him, “Dedo Hilmaga, narod, partija!”
-(Grandpa Hilmaga, people, party!), which was a take on the popular communist slogan, “Tito, Army, people, [the communist] party!”
-The political scientist in me wants to take a deep cleansing shower upon thinking about it, but there’s something about the innocence of the childhood that makes me look at it not through an analytical eye but with a mix of happiness and nostalgia.
+(Grandpa Hilmaga, people, party!), which was a take on the famous communist slogan, “Tito, Army, people, [the communist] party!”
+The political scientist in me wants to take a deep cleansing shower upon thinking about it.
+Still, there’s something about the innocence of childhood that makes me look at it not through an analytical eye but with a mix of happiness and nostalgia.

 In a way, I became like Obelix in the Asterix comic about the Gallic warriors who resisted the Roman Empire.
-Asterix and his people owed their supernatural strength, which they used to habitually whoop the Romans, to a magic potion.
-Obelix fell into the magic potion cauldron when he was a child, so he possessed supernatural strength all the time and, hence, it was unnecessary for him to drink it later in his life, in spite of his protestations.
+Asterix and his people owed their supernatural strength, which they used to whoop the Romans, to a magic potion.
+Obelix fell into the magic potion cauldron when he was a child, so he always possessed supernatural strength.
+Hence, it was unnecessary for him to drink it later in his life, despite his protestations.
 Except that in my case, the early exposure to coffee made me want it more and more.
-My life is in many ways a search for a good cup of coffee as it brings together everything that is beautiful and innocent in the world.
+My life is, in many ways, a search for a good cup of coffee as it brings together everything that is beautiful and innocent in the world.

 And, of course, he does not use espresso machines.
 Of course!
 Only hand-pressed espresso would do.
 (Mind blown to pieces!!!)

-Back to the center, Istanbul has seen somewhat of a revival of the coffee culture in the last decade.
-It used to be, not too long ago, that if you wanted a cup of Turkish coffee in Istanbul you had to search far and wide.
+Back in the center, Istanbul has seen somewhat of a revival of the coffee culture in the last decade.
+Not too long ago, it used to be that if you wanted a cup of Turkish coffee in Istanbul, you had to search far and wide.
 Not anymore.
-Turkish coffee made on coal embers (közde kahve) has become ubiquitous while independent coffee shops serve all types of coffee: from espresso and latte to drip coffee, all the while using various preparation techniques.
-The Turks still drink tea as their major hot beverage, but coffee is coming back home.
+Turkish coffee made on coal embers (közde kahve) has become ubiquitous, while independent coffee shops serve all types of coffee: from espresso and latte to drip coffee, all the while using various preparation techniques.
+The Turks still drink tea as their primary hot beverage, but coffee is coming back home.

 No wonder the Sufis loved their coffee - you could feign spirituality and still achieve fana' (annihilation of the self) because of coffee.
 It is only appropriate that Coffeetopia would be situated right across the street from Arpacilar Mosque, which houses the tombs (türbesi) of Sufi masters, Şeyh Mehmet and Ali Geylani.

 From the edges to the center, from the center to the edges.
 It is only appropriate that this blog would be written in Istanbul.
 Constant movement, never settling, searching for more and better – isn’t that what life is all about?
-But once you find, you’ll know.
-And when you know, you need to sit down, drink a cup of good coffee, and give thanks for all the blessings we’ve been given.
-Because, it will be alright.
-It’ll be alright.
+But once you find it, you’ll know.
+And when you know, you need to sit down, drink a cup of good coffee, and give thanks for all the blessings we have.
+Because it will be alright, it’ll be alright.